 On February 8, 2006, the President signed into law the DRA.
 Effective January 1, 2007, the DRA provides that Medicare reimbursement for the technical component for imaging services (excluding diagnostic and screening mammography) performed in freestanding facilities will be capped.
 Payment is the lesser of the Medicare Physician Fee Schedule or the Hospital Outpatient Prospective Payment System (OPPS) rates.
 Implementation of these reimbursement reductions contained in the DRA has had an adverse effect on our business.
-We have been able to counter this effect by increasing scan volumes at our owned and managed sites, through our vigorous marketing efforts installing additional equipment, and reducing our operating expenses.
+We have been able to counter this effect by increasing our clients' scan volumes through our vigorous marketing efforts and reducing our operating expenses.